oyyd/nysocks/README.md

     Nysocks is in an early stage.
 Please submit PRs or issues to help us improve it if you like it!

-Proxy tests from a Linode instance(Tokyo 2, JP) where 10% packet loss always happens when trasmission data from to China mainland:
+Proxy tests from a Linode instance(Tokyo 2, JP) where 10% packet loss always happens when trasmitting data from to China mainland:

 **tcp proxy:**
 <br/>